BaderLab/GenAnT/setup/Preprocess Reference Species.md

   ~ \
   GCF_000001635.27_GRCm39_genomic.fna \
   GCF_000001635.27_GRCm39_genomic.gff
 ```

 #### Inside Preprocessing Script

 The script itself is here, and each line is explained:

 Preprocess the downloaded gff file with `GFFRead`.
-GFF files allow for some flexibility in format even in NCBI and Ensembl (e.g., custom annotations in model organisms), and `GFFRead` ensures their compatibility with LiftOff and TOGA.
+GFF files allow for some flexibility in format, even in NCBI and Ensembl (e.g., custom annotations in model organisms), and `GFFRead` ensures their compatibility with LiftOff and TOGA.

 ```
 gffread GCF_000001635.27_GRCm39_genomic.gff --keep-genes -o GCF_000001635.27_GRCm39_genomic.gffread.gff